 - unsuccessfully completed upon cell re-selection, expiry of the SDT failure detection timer, a MAC entity reaching a configured maximum PRACH preamble transmission threshold, an RLC entity reaching a configured maximum retransmission threshold,or expiry of SDT-specific timing alignment timer while SDT procedure is ongoing over CG and the UE has not received a response from the network after the initial PUSCH transmission.

 Upon unsuccessful completion of the SDT procedure, the UE transitions to RRC_IDLE.
+Network should not send RRCReject to complete the SDT procedure if DL data over any radio bearer enabled for SDT is transmitted.

 The initial PUSCH transmission during the SDT procedure includes at least the CCCH message.
 When using CG resources for initial SDT transmission, the UE can perform autonomous retransmission of the initial transmission if the UE does not receive confirmation from the network (dynamic UL grant or DL assignment) before a configured timer expires as specified in clause 5.4.1 of TS 38.321 [6].
 After the initial PUSCH transmission, subsequent transmissions are handled differently depending on the type of resource used to initiate the SDT procedure: